 By Lea Schneider

 Maybe it’s because we’re spending more time inside and are making more messes.
 Maybe it’s because we just finished the holiday season of giving—and getting.
 Or, maybe it’s just the fact that there’s something about a new year that calls for a fresh start.
-It’s no wonder getting organized is one of the top New Year’s resolutions.
+It’s no wonder one of the top 10 New Year’s resolutions is to get organized